-Current Openings: We are currently seeking to hire a postdoctoral scholar for an 18-month project starting in fall 2020.
-This position will be co-advised by
+Current Openings: We are currently seeking to hire a postdoctoral scholar starting in Fall 2020.
+This position will be co-advised by Prof. Alex Rattner,

 Graduate and Undergraduate Research: The PAC Lab is often seeking graduate and undergraduate students to join our team.
 Successful candidates should be self-motivated, curious, hard-working, and have a record of academic achievement.
 Please see below for more information.